daodaofr/daodaofr.github.io/index.md

 ### Updates
+- 11/2024, One paper on efficient 3D reconstruction is accepted by **TVCG**.
 - 09/2024, One paper on inverse rendering is accepted by **NeurIPS** 2024.
 - 09/2024, One paper on video anomaly detection is accepted by **TCSVT**.
 - 07/2024, Three papers on avatar generation, face animation, and diffusion model are accepted by **ACM Multimedia** 2024.